axdyv/PANW-Mood-Journal/README.md

 > Instead of asking *“is this positive or negative?”*, we ask:
 > **What emotional state does this reflect, and how activated is it?**

+ChatGPT and Google Gemini 3 was utilized to help generate ambiguous entries, generate basic code solutions, create comments/improve readibility of the code, and verify the feasibility of ideas.
+All generated code outputs were verified using a series of system tests and thoroughly checked for bugs and security risks.

 ---